Lyyrst/Lyyrst/README.md

 - 🌱 I'm currently learning **Flutter, C#, 2D design.
 More broadly: web and infrastructure in a professional context.**

-- 🤝 I'm looking for help with **Unity rendering**
+- 🤝 I'm looking for help with **Unity rendering**.

-- 💬 Ask me about **Web, infrastructure, architecture, or automation games**
+- 💬 Ask me about **Web, infrastructure, architecture, or automation games**.

-- 💼 I currently work as an Intern, learning in 42 school
+- 💼 I currently work as an Intern, learning in 42 school.

-- 📫 How to reach me **kurt.butorp@gmail.com**
+- 📫 How to reach me **kurt.butorp@gmail.com**.

 <br>